 What Is Commercial Lighting?

-Commercial lighting are fixtures that are installed at a commercial location or business.
+Commercial LED lighting are fixtures that are installed at a commercial location or business.
 There is some crossover between commercial lighting and industrial lighting in that some fixtures, like high bays, low bays, parking lot fixtures and flood lights, can serve both applications.

 Other institutions, like schools, colleges, ball fields, are also considered commercial lighting applications.
 Homeowners who would be interested in commercial lighting might have a pole barn, workshop, large garage, horse barn or horse arena they want lit up.